-Essential to mention is that Blackjack rules may vary from one online casino to the other and this could possibly complicate learning how to properly play Blackjack.
-The player should check for variations before playing, but in general, these are the basic Blackjack rules.
+Essential to mention is that blackjack rules may vary from one online casino to the other, and this could complicate learning how to play blackjack properly.
+The player should check for variations before playing, but these are the basic blackjack rules.

 Splitting and Doubling: